anthonyshort/deku/README.md

   }
 });

-// Plugins are super easy to add and don't require
-// a separate build to get them.
-App.use(styleHelper());

 // Returns a scene.
 var scene = App.mount(document.body, {
   buttonText: 'Click Me!'
 });

-// We can set the props which triggers a render next frame. scene.setProps({
+// We set the props from the top and render the scene top-down scene.setProps({
   buttonText: 'Do it...'
 });

-// And then unmount it when we're done. scene.remove();
 ```